krysseltillada/pointofsale-system/README.md

 -added a function to load and write a file in a file -added a function to check whether a string has symbols -added a function to check whether a string has digit or number

+version 0.2
+-minor changes to the admin system
+-created main system as a main system for the functions -added a function to display the current time
+-added a function to diaplay the current date
+-added inventory system --->
+---- > -added a function to display
+       -added a function to add some data to the inventory -added a function to modify the data in the inventory -added a function to save/update the data in the inventory -added a function to load the data in the inventory -added a function to search, locate and manage the data in the inventory